achere/homework-pack-sizes/README.md

 ## Configuration

 You can set the following environment variables using the `-e VAR=<value>` flag of the `docker run` command to configure the application:
+- `DB_URL` (required): the connection string for the PostgreSQL database.
+The format is `postgres://user:password@hostname:port/database_name`.
+- `ORDER`: set the default order amount.
+Set to 251 by default in the Dockerfile.
 - `PORT`: set the port for the HTTP server to listen to.
 Note that you will also need to add port forwarding:
     ```sh
     docker run -e PORT=9090 -p 9090:9090 homework-pack-sizes
     ```
-- `ORDER`: set the default order amount.
-Set to 251 by default in the Dockerfile.
-- `DB_URL`: the connection string for the PostgreSQL database.
-The format is `postgres://user:password@hostname:port/database_name`.

 ## Running Tests